 Modeling projects - Codes that enable simulations of physical, chemical and biological processes are excellent research tools in a remote learning environment.
 In some cases where students were planning to conduct experiments in the lab, codes that enable modeling of similar processes will still allow them to pursue related hypotheses.
 Projects that inspire students to write their own modeling codes provide an in-depth learning experience.
 However, many labs have developed well-understood codes that could provide students with options for numerical modeling experiments while not requiring them to engage in extensive programming.

 Responsible Conduct Of Research (RCR) Training - Understanding the scientific norms, principles, regulations, and rules governing the conduct of research is important for anyone engaged in scholarly work.
 Brown offers three main RCR programs designed to educate researchers and trainees on how to conduct scientific investigations responsibly and with integrity.
-These programs are typically offered in-person, but will likely be administered through remote learning models this academic year, and supplemented by RCR instruction through the CITI Program.
 The Brown Ethics and Responsible Conduct of Research (BEARCORE) course is open to Brown undergraduates; preferential enrollment in BEARCORE is provided to trainees and researchers to fulfill NIH and NSF RCR requirements.
 Brown's CITI Program RCR instruction is available at any time to all undergraduates.

 Literature searches - Undergraduates might learn how to read scholarly articles, develop and pursue strategies for advanced literature searches using different databases (i.e. PubMed vs Google Scholar), and carry these out in support of lab projects.
 Here, students might learn citation management skills and begin to master reference management software such as EndNote and Zotero.
 The Library has useful tutorials on Citation and Attribution, How to Evaluate Information and How to Develop Search Strategies.